replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.21, 1.22, 1.23, and 1.24

 ### New Features {#new-features-1-85-0}
 * Adds the ability to automatically check for new chart versions that are available when running in Helm-managed mode (Alpha).
-For more information on Helm-managed mode, see [Supporting helm CLI Installations (Alpha)](/vendor/helm-install).
+For more information about Helm-managed mode, see [Supporting helm CLI Installations (Alpha)](/vendor/helm-install).
 * In Helm-managed mode, new Helm chart versions that introduce a required configuration value must now be configured before they can be deployed.

 ### Improvements {#improvements-1-85-0}
-* Improves how license fields display in the admin console, especially when there are lots of license fields or when the value of a field is very long.
+* Improves how license fields display in the admin console, especially when there are multiple license fields or when the value of a field is long.
 * Updates the replicated/local-volume-provider image to v0.3.8 to resolve CVE-2022-2509 with high severity.
 * Updates the github.com/open-policy-agent/opa module to resolve CVE-2022-36085 with critical severity.
 * Updates the kotsadm/dex image to v2.34.0 to resolve CVE-2022-37434 with critical severity and CVE-2021-43565, CVE-2022-27191, and CVE-2021-44716 with high severity.